 For measuring and assessing the profitability of segments, the Bank also uses the rate of return on allocated equity, which is defined as the net result for the period before minorities in relation to the average allocated equity of the respective segment.
 In addition the cost/income ratio is calculated for each segment, which is defined as operating expenses (general administrative expenses) in relation to operating income (total of net interest income, net fee and commission income, dividend income, net trading result, gains/losses from financial instruments measured at fair value through profit or loss, net result from equity method investments, rental income from investment properties & other operating leases).

-prepared in accordance with International Accounting Standard IAS 34 Interim Financial Reporting
+Interim separate financial statements prepared in accordance with International Accounting Standard IAS 34 Interim Financial Reporting for the accounting period ended 30 September 2018